SolidX

 Overview

-SolidX exposes a programmatic List View API so external components (for example popup actions, custom buttons, or widgets) can control an active list page.
+SolidX exposes a programmatic List View API so external components can control an active list page.

 This API is exposed through: